miis-jam/miis-autonomous-systems-20-21/lab2/readme.md

 I have also uploaded a sample CNF I obtain with my (private :-)) solution to the assignment: see file [sample_cnf.cnf](sample_cnf.cnf).
 This is the CNF that corresponds to the Sudoku board `.......1.4.........2...........5.4.7..8...3....1.9....3..4..2...5.1........8.6...`.
-I wouldn't waste time trying to "reverse-engineer" the formula, as the format is very low-level.
 You can call minisat, or whatever SAT solver you prefer, on this file:

         $ minisat sample_cnf.cnf